hvolos/alps/README.md

 ![ALPS](doc/figures/alps-logo.png)

+ALPS (Allocator for Persistent Shared memory) provides a collection of low-level abstraction layers that relief the user from the details of mapping, addressing, and allocating persistent shared memory.
+These layers can be used as building blocks for building higher-level memory allocators such as persistent heaps.
-ALPS (Allocator for Persistent Shared memory) provides a low-level abstraction layer that reliefs the user from the details of mapping, addressing, and allocating persistent shared memory Shared persistent memory refers to non-volatile memory shared among multiple compute nodes and can take different forms, such as disaggregated non-volatile memory accessible over a fabric (also
+Shared persistent memory refers to non-volatile memory shared among multiple compute nodes and can take different forms, such as disaggregated non-volatile memory accessible over a fabric (also